flowup/api-client-generator/README.md

 `npx api-client-generator -s ./path/to/swagger.json -o ./output`

-This command will do the same but it will split **all of the tags to separate API services** and models folder will be shared.
+This command will do the same, but it will split **all of the tags to separate API services** and models folder will be shared.
 All will be generated to specified path and that is `./src/api` folder.

 `npx api-client-generator -t all -s ./path/to/swagger.yaml -o ./src/api"`